Creating a Just Culture: 5 Best Practices

 • Incorporate training into new-hire orientation programs.

-Need More Resources on Just Culture, Nursing Management, or Healthcare Compliance?
+Need More Resources on Just Culture?
+Nursing Leaders Can Start Here

-Now that you have a better understanding of just culture in nursing, you may be interested in taking your healthcare management skills to the next level.
+Having a better understanding of just culture in nursing will help your facility improve both patient care and employee retention.
+Ready to take your healthcare management skills to the next level?
 Don’t miss out on our latest management guides and resources that will help to expand your knowledge and stay ahead of the curve.